novoalab/tRNAmap_Hoffmann_adapted/README.md

 # tRNA alignment pipeline

-This pipeline is adapted from https://github.com/AnneHoffmann/tRNA-read-mapping/ under the MIT license for usage with a Docker container and qsub commands for a Sun Grid Engine (SGE) cluster.
-We tried to stick to the same versions of the softwares as in Hoffmann's pipeline whenever possible.
+This pipeline has been adapted from the code described in [Hoffman et al Bioinformatics 2018] (https://pubmed.ncbi.nlm.nih.gov/29228294/), which can be found here (https://github.com/AnneHoffmann/tRNA-read-mapping/) under the MIT license for usage with a Docker container and qsub commands for a Sun Grid Engine (SGE) cluster.

+We tried to employ the same versions of the softwares as in Hoffmann's pipeline whenever possible.
 When the version needed was not available, we used the closest one. versions details are available in variables.sh script.

-Things we changed from the original pipeline:
+Major differences with the original pipeline:

--the script removePrecursor.pl was subsitute with removePrecursor_new.pl, kindly provided by Xavier Hernandez (https://github.com/hexavier/tRNA_mapping)
+- The script removePrecursor.pl was subsituted with removePrecursor_new.pl, kindly provided by Xavier Hernandez (https://github.com/hexavier/tRNA_mapping)

--we use 15nt as minimum read length for the trimming
+- We use 15nt minimum read length for the trimming

--We use tRNAscan output for masking the genome and for the pre-tRNA reference, but we downloaded the high confidence mature tRNA set from gtRNAdb for the mature tRNA mapping - but we keep the possibility to work on tRNAscan output.
+- We use tRNAscan output for masking the genome and for the pre-tRNA reference, but we downloaded the high confidence mature tRNA set from gtRNAdb for the mature tRNA mapping - but we keep the possibility to work on tRNAscan output.
 If working with tRNAscan output, we exclude pseudogenes and tRNAs with NNN anticodons.

--We keep only reads mapping to the positive strand when mapping to the mature tRNAs
+- We keep only reads mapping to the positive strand when mapping to the mature tRNAs

 ## Requirements: